Kristina01111000/lavendersite/README.md

 Only pick ups, no delivery, no shipping
 She wants them to pay for it online, then come pick it up Pay when they order
-Put map on contact us page,

-About us page:
-Put 9 week old babe in gallery and some of the fields Add a blog section to site

 - configure yoast after shop is ready
 - set up optin monster
-- finish all ot the item descriptions
-- add subscribe to newsletter
 - get a newsletter plugin for a standard letter
     - native plant of the month
     - image area row of images whats blooming now